 PV is another defense-in-depth feature that is tightly integrated with the existing enhanced security feature.
 PV in Acrobat leverages the successful sandbox implementation already in place for Adobe Reader while providing a user experience that should be familiar to Microsoft Office 2010 users.

-Under the covers, the PV sandbox is similar to Reader’s Protected Mode sandbox and provides equal protection.
+Under the covers, the PV sandbox is similar to Reader’s Protected Mode sandbox, but is built on a stronger model which provides greater protections.
 Just like Reader, Acrobat strictly confines the execution environment of untrusted programs; that is, any PDF and the processes it invokes.
 When PV is enabled, Acrobat assumes some or all PDFs are potentially malicious based on user preferences and confines processing to a restricted sandbox.